 39. Don’t Idle Your Car

 Idling your vehicle, unless you are in traffic, has a major impact on the environment.
-It pollutes the air, which may cause respiratory diseases or exacerbate hazy and hot summers.
+It pollutes the air, which may also cause respiratory diseases or exacerbate hazy and hot summers.

 There is another way to minimize the negative impact on the environment of a vehicle.
 Opt for a hybrid car, which is at a distance of one click from you – buy it using an installment loan.
 A hybrid car is using less fuel, combining a fuel engine with an electric motor.
 Thus, emissions of harmful gases are considerably lower.